Limpieza de sangre: Blood purity statutes after 1555

+As the original sambenitos deteriorated, they were copied in new collective sheets, known as mantas, "blankets", as in this 1550s oil on canvas from Coruña del Conde, Burgos, Spain.
+It reproduces the sambenitos of judaizers and Lutherans from 1490-1509.

 What most concerned contemporaries was that the "infamy" that fell upon a person also fell upon their family and descendants.
 Hence, court sentences involving public shame were more feared than the death penalty.
 It was considered that the stigma affecting a person and a lineage was perpetual and could not even be erased by baptism.
 This doctrine—"basically racist," according to Kamen—was promoted by the Inquisition with its custom of hanging sambenitos in a visible place, once the condemned had completed their punishment, "so that there would always be memory of the infamy of the heretics and their descendants."
 Even when the sambenitos became old, they were replaced with new ones so that the "infamy" of a lineage would not be forgotten.
 This custom persisted until the late 18th century.
 "These sambenitos were deeply hated not only by the affected families but also by the regions to which the churches where they were hung belonged, which brought them ignominy."
 The limpieza de sangre statutes coalesced to become a systematic effort to exclude conversos from offices in Church and state.
 They multiplied rapidly due to strong support by cathedral chapters and the colegios mayores (senior colleges), a type of fraternity which included scholarships, tutorial services, and in some cases even chairs within the university structure.
 This hyper-focus on the purity of blood among individuals with any level of power promoted the elite and exclusive nature of these positions, which were also imbued in and promoted by the letrado bureaucracy, professional civil servants usually with degrees in law as well as churchmen formed a large majority of the Spanish civil service in the sixteenth century.
 Access to these elite positions was then passed down from generation to generation of graduates from these universities, thus perpetuating an anti-converso mindset.